LorenzoLeonardini/lllog/README.md

 ### Custom color scheme

 Since each of us has different taste in color you can edit the color for each log level.
-(You clear must choose a `color.Attribute` from the [fatih/color](https://github.com/fatih/color) library)
+(You clearly must choose a `color.Attribute` from the [fatih/color](https://github.com/fatih/color) library)

 ```golang
 logger.SetErrColor(color.FgHiGreen)